 You don't need to have everything figured out before you take action.
 Start here:

-1. Contact your apprenticeship sponsor.
-Ask if they have college partnerships or ACE/NCCRS evaluations on file.
+Contact your apprenticeship sponsor.
+Ask if they have college partnerships or formal training evaluations on file.

-4. Gather your documentation.
-Training logs, hours, certifications, journeyman cards — you'll need these regardless of which route you take.
+Gather your documentation.
+Training logs, hours, certifications, journeyman cards.
+You'll need these regardless of which route you take.

 The worst outcome is spending money on classes covering material you already know.
 A few phone calls upfront can save you a year of tuition.